Skip to main content

 Origination fees, default fees and interest rates are subject to change.
 For the latest information on interest rates and fees, please see the Federal Student Aid website.

-* First time undergraduate borrowers after 1st July 2013 may not receive subsidised Stafford loans for more than 150% of the published timeframe of their programme, and the student becomes responsible for paying the interest after meeting the 150% limit.
+* First time undergraduate borrowers after 1st July 2013 may not receive subsidized Stafford loans for more than 150% of the published timeframe of their programme, and the student becomes responsible for paying the interest after meeting the 150% limit.

 ** Independent undergraduates and dependent undergraduates where the parent is denied a Parent PLUS loan are not eligible for a PLUS loan.
-They would qualify for a higher Stafford unsubsidised loan amount (see Loan Limits).
+They would qualify for a higher Stafford unsubsidized loan amount (see Loan Limits).
 Any shortfall in funding would have to be covered by a private loan.

 Full information on these loans can be found here.